eHonnef/ROBa/README.md

 # ROBa

 Project for the robotics course.
 This project aims to implement base nodes (listeners/publishers) for arduino mega sensors (SRF08 sonars and MinIMU-9) and the Asus xtionPro live camera.
 The nodes will run on Odroid XU4 with Ubuntu 18.04 and ROS melodic.
+There are standalone libraries for the `SRF08 sonar` and `MinIMU-9` sensors (`LSM6` and `LIS3MDL`).
+You just need to download and include in your main file.

 ## Image processing